What does CDN stand for?

 - A website with huge traffic

 The best way of dealing with heavy traffic is to implement a CDN for your site.
 Without it, you can be assured of downtimes because the servers may not be configured to deal with heavy traffic.
-A CDN service will ease traffic by distributing it to various servers across the world rather than directing it to the main server.
-If your eCommerce website design is running on a local server, make a quick switch to cloud hosting service that will scale up depending on your needs.
+In addition, a CDN service will ease traffic by distributing it to various servers worldwide rather than directing it to the main server.
+If your eCommerce website design is running on a local server, make a quick switch to a cloud hosting service that will scale up depending on your needs.

 - Targeting Global Traffic

 CDN is more useful to individuals who get traffic globally than locally.
-It will come in handy especially when there is a traffic surge or whenever visitors are accessing media files on your website.
-CDN will allow content and resources to load faster by using a server that is in proximity to the visitors.
-If you operate a local store website then you don’t need a CDN since the traffic is small.
+It will come in handy, especially when there is a traffic surge or whenever visitors access media files on your web design.
+CDN will allow content and resources to load faster by using a server close to the visitors.
+If you operate a local store website, you don’t need a CDN since the traffic is small.

 - Site experiences downtime

 Consider using a CDN if your website has suffered downtime many times.
 It will help you deal with slow load times that put customers off.
 Talk to your web host to see if the problem is with the server.
-There are many useful tools such as Pingdom that can help you measure site speed and monitor performance as well.
+There are many useful tools such as Pingdom that can help you measure site speed and monitor performance.

 - Rapid growth in business

-Closing following the above reason is the need to implement CDN during a product launch or when a promotion is underway.
+Closing following the above reason is the need to implement CDN during a product launch or a promotion.
 Both events could trigger massive traffic that could overwhelm your website.
 So don’t wait until you experience downtime.
-Upgrade to a dedicated hosting service and implement a CDN and you’ll never have to worry about any traffic surge.
+Instead, upgrade to a dedicated hosting service and implement a CDN, and you’ll never have to worry about any traffic surge.

 - Content heavy site (lots of photos and images)